NO BAKE CHEESECAKE WITH LEMON CURD FILLING – Low Carb, Sugar Free, Gluten Free

 Chill while preparing cheesecake.

-In a large bowl, beat the heavy cream until very creamy (just before soft peaks begins to form) and chill.
+In a large bowl, beat the heavy cream until very thick (just before soft peaks begins to form) and chill.
 Transfer to the fridge.

 In a small bowl, soften the gelatin by soaking in the water for a couple of minutes.
 Add the boiling water and stir to dissolve the gelatin and set aside.